Skip to content

 The above solutions have their own advantages and disadvantages, and which solution to use depends on the business requirements of the specific application.
 If you do not need to support offline message push and carry the number of unread messages, use the solution on the left, and if you need to support it, use the solution on the right.

-If the customer has additional requirements on the basis of these two solutions, they need to do secondary development by themselves
+If the customer has additional requirements on the basis of these two solutions, they need to do custom development

 TODO: This implementation will be supported in the near future